-Chris Payne was hired as the Assumption men's soccer head coach in July of 2018 and brings with him over 20 years of college and club coaching experience.
+Chris Payne enters his second seas as the men's soccer head coach.was hired as the Assumption men's soccer head coach in July of 2018 and brings with him over 20 years of college and club coaching experience.

 In his first season with the Hounds, Payne went 8-7-2 with a 6-5-2 record within the Northeast-10 Conference.
 It was the Hounds' first winning season in 10 years, dating back to 2009, while his team also earned the seventh-seed in the Northeast-10 playoffs.
 During the season, the Hounds took down nationally-ranked Le Moyne 3-1 on September 25 for the first time since 2008.
 Payne had five players earn Northeast-10 All-Conference Honors with two players receiving Second-Team Honors.
 He also had one player earn NCAA Division II All-East Region Third-team Honors.

-Payne has spent the past 12 years coaching at the club level and most recently has worked as the Director of Coaching with the Boston Bolts.
+Payne brings over 20 years of college and club coaching experience to the program, as well as 12 years of coaching at the club level.
+He most recently worked as the Director of Coaching with the Boston Bolts.
 Prior to his work as a club coach, he served as the head men’s soccer coach at the University of New Haven from 2001-2004.
 As a player, Payne won a pair of NCAA Division II National Championships at Southern Connecticut State University in 1990 and 1992, before moving into an assistant coach role where he helped the Owls win three more NCAA Division II Titles before departing for New Haven.

 Since 2012, Payne has served as the Director of Coaching with the Boston Bolts.
 Among his numerous duties, he was a head coach and assistant coach of the Bolts’ USSF Academic Teams, as well as working with U10-U19 age groups.
 He also organized and planned game schedules and training schedules for the club’s more than 60 teams.
 Payne served as the technical director for Western United FC in Springfield, Mass. from 2010-12.
 He moved back to New England after working for six years as a technical director at a pair of club programs in Texas, spending 2005-08 with the West Texas United Soccer Club and 2008-10 with the Dallas Texans.